Srimathy1106/INDIAN-WOMENS-CRICKET-PERFORMENCE-DASHBOARD/README.md

 ## 🎯 Objectives

-- Analyze the overall performance of Indian women's cricket players.
+- Analyze the overall performance of women's cricket players.
 - Identify players with the highest number of runs and wickets.
 - Compare players based on their cricketing roles.
 - Analyze the distribution of players by batting style.